kineticstoolkit/kineticstoolkit_doc/src/python_for.md

 # Looping using **for**

-We already learned to use [while](python_while.md) to repeat a code block as long as a condition is true.
+We learned to use [while](python_while.md) to repeat a code block as long as a condition is true.
 Whereas the `while` statement is very powerful and sufficient for any looping, it is sometimes clearer to use the `for` statement instead.

 The `for` statement means: "repeat this code block for each element of this variable".